mrasola/keskustelufoorumi/documentation/installation.md

 ### Linux environment

+*For now the installation instruction is only for Linux*

 ##### Cloning from git to local machine

 You should have git in use.
 Clone the project from github by using the command in terminal: